 Bending is so easy and overall performance is without any hassle.
 As you can see from the table above, I have marked the body material with question marks because Ibanez’s website tells us it has a mahogany body.
 To be honest, I don’t believe it has a mahogany body, instead, it has been always a basswood body.

 I suspect that not many people can just spot the body wood of an electric guitar just by hearing it.
-It mostly occurs to us that using mahogany in the body makes the guitars lot heavier than basswood ones, most of the time.
+It mostly occurs to us that using mahogany in the body makes the guitars a lot heavier than basswood ones, most of the time.
 So I also can not be 100% sure.
 Maybe you can contact Ibanez and ask.
 But I remember having seen basswood written on Ibanez’s website.

 If you’re into hard rock, metal and shred stuff and want to start playing right away, I would definitely recommend Ibanez GRG170DX electric guitar.
 I would not like to encourage you to use its standard tremolo as if it was a Floyd Rose bridge tough 🙂

-Tremolo bars on the most entry to mid-budget electric guitars are not so useful and will cause tuning problems in my opinion.
+Tremolo bars on most entry to mid-budget electric guitars are not so useful and will cause tuning problems in my opinion.
 So don’t need to comment on that much.
-Instead, I would just tighten the springs on the back of the guitar and make it an almost like a fixed bridge guitar.
+Instead, I would just tighten the springs on the back of the guitar and make it almost like a fixed bridge guitar.